DevproDavid/test/README.md

 # test
-the test repo is for testing my github
+the test repository is for testing my github